ARGANS/smos-tools/README.md

 - `--vmin`, `-m` : Minimum y-axis value (used by orbit plots, will saturate at this value, default: `-1`)
 - `--vmax`, `-M` : Maximum y-axis value (used by orbit plots, will saturate at this value, default: `1`)
 - `--x-axis`, `-x` : X-axis variable to use for point-value plot (default: `Latitude`)
+- `--save-directory DIRECTORY`, `-s DIRECTORY` : Optional directory to save plots and figures to instead of displaying to scree.

 Example usage: